-Supervision involves three hours of individual contact weekly with a licensed psychologist.
+Supervision involves two hours of individual contact weekly with a licensed psychologist.
 The content of the experience usually includes discussion of cases, treatment plans, and counseling strategies and techniques; review of recorded counseling sessions; discussion of personal reactions to clients; review of assessment data; and discussion of therapist-client interactions.
 Informal supervision and consultation with other staff members is encouraged to obtain different perspectives.

 Employment will be contingent on satisfactory completion of a background check.

 More information concerning internships can be found on the Counseling Services website.

 Student Counseling services are provided to full-time enrolled students in the University at no charge.
 The number of therapy sessions allowed for students is not limited.
 Students may be charged fees for some types of assessment services, such as ADHD and Learning Disability Assessments.
 Student Counseling Services also employs a full-time psychiatrist whose services are billed through a student’s insurance.
 Consultation services are provided to administration, faculty, staff, and family members of students.

 Services usually provided through a solutions-focused, hybrid/ flexible care model approach which enables a clinician to pull from a menu of treatment options to best meet the students’ needs.
 Same day crisis appointments are available.
 Clients are typically referred by residence life staff, faculty, university staff members, friends, and family members.
 Clients are usually seen in individual therapy or groups.
 On occasion, clients are seen with friends, significant others, roommates, or family members.
 There may be referrals for medication to our full-time psychiatrist.
 The referral depends upon the nature and severity of the presenting problem.
 Hospitalization, if needed, is provided through the Creighton University Medical Center, the University of Nebraska Medical Center, or the Lasting Hope Recovery Center.